escowho/qpack/README.md

         a Description and a Note in the file.
 Option to also create frequencies for each variable in the dataframe and export to a separate Excel file.
+-   create_dictionary
+    -   wrapper function that uses sjPlot::view_df to create an html data dictionary +Convenience wrapper that uses sjPlot::view_df to create an html data dictionary. sjPlot::view_df is particularly good at pulling out labelled data that is usually found in Qualtrics datasets downloaded via the API or from an SPSS file.
+The default output will list the variable name, type, label (if found), number of missing, values, value labels (if found), and frequencies.
+Options set to also display limited number of character variables.
+A more basic version is also available that just shows variable labels and values labels wit the type option.
+Output is in html format and is best viewed by launching outside R/Rstudio.
 -   create_frequencies
     -   Creates a set of frequency tables for each variable in a dataframe